Academic Policies

 The earliest a student may study away and maximum semesters they may study away:

-• Students may choose to study away for up to two semesters within the 4-semester window of second semester sophomore year through first semester senior year, but study away during spring of sophomore year may not be NY or AD.
+• Students may choose to study away for up to two semesters within the three semester window of second semester sophomore year through second semester junior year, but study away during spring semester sophomore year may not be at the New York or Abu Dhabi campuses.

 • Students are required to have satisfactorily completed Elementary Chinese II or 8 credits of English for Academic Purposes (EAP) before they are eligible to study away.
 Students should develop a study away plan in consultation with their academic advisor.